In this Article

 - What other names is Vitamin D known by?

 - Dosing considerations for Vitamin D.

-- High levels of calcium in the blood: Taking vitamin D could make this condition worse.
+High levels of calcium in the blood: Taking vitamin D could make this condition worse.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.